benpollarduk/BP.AdventureFramework/docs/docfx/docs/commands.md

 ## Global Commands

 ### About
-Displays the a screen containing information about the game.
+Displays a screen containing information about the game.

 ```
 about